 With ever increasing development pressures across our three counties, we have to ensure that wildlife and ecological networks are fully considered within the planning system.

-Inappropriate development can have a significant impact on wildlife; while considerate planning can help protect, enhance and even create new habitats.
+Inappropriate development can have a significant impact on wildlife, while sympathetic planning minimises harm and can help protect, enhance and even create new habitats, delivering valuable biodiversity enhancements.
+Our planning role is, therefore, about promoting positive outcomes as well as fighting potentially harmful proposals.

-- responding to strategic planning consultations, such as Local Development Frameworks, Local Transport Plans, and Minerals & Waste Plans, to make sure that appropriate policies are in place for protecting wildlife,
+- responding to strategic planning consultations, such as Local Plans, ensuring appropriate policies are in place,

-- providing advice to, and consulting with, planners, developers and consultants,
+- providing advice to, and/or consulting with, local planning authorities, developers and their consultants, other NGOs and statutory agencies,

 - providing advice to members of the public.